 Cognitive behavioral therapy (CBT) is one of the most evidence-backed treatments.
 Trauma-focused CBT (TF-CBT) involves challenging distorted thoughts, learning calming techniques, and discussing the trauma.

 The therapist uses play, such as games or drawings, to help children process their trauma.
 This method is mainly used with very young children.

-In some cases, clinicians may decide that antidepressants are the best option for treating symptoms.
+Sometimes, clinicians may decide that antidepressants are the best option for treating trauma symptoms.

 Some people find relief in a group of peers who have gone through similar struggles.
-A peer support group isn’t a substitute for counseling, but it can help survivors of trauma build connections and feel less alone.
+A peer support group isn’t a substitute for counseling but can help trauma survivors build connections and feel less alone.

-TF-CBT is the most common technique, but it can be difficult for a) children with limited speech, and b) children who struggle to identify and understand emotions―issues many kids with autism deal with.
-Likewise, children on the spectrum might not get much out of support groups if they’re stressed by social situations.
+TF-CBT is the most common technique, but it can be difficult for children with limited speech and children who struggle to identify and understand emotions ― issues many kids with autism deal with.
+Likewise, children on the spectrum might not get much out of support groups if social situations stress them.